Hernia (All Types) Surgery: Everything You Need to Know

 Hospital Stay and Discharge

 Most patients return home the same day or the next.
-Avoiding strenuous activity in the initial post-op period is crucial.
+Avoid strenuous activity initially to ensure proper healing.

 Managing Pain and Discomfort